cobuildlab/project-qa-docs/README.md

 # [Cobuild Lab's](https://cobuildlab.com) documentation for Project Management and Software Development Conventions

-This is the main repositoty of documentation for the company.
+This is the main repository of documentation for the company.
 In here we set up all the agreements for the different processes of the Organization.

 # 1. Project Management Process: